The 1840 Society is a special organization created to recognize people who have included the University in their estate plans in the following ways:

 - By establishing a charitable gift annuity or remainder trust that pays them back money during their lifetimes.

 We invite you to join the 1840 Society and become a member of a distinguished group that is setting an example for others.
-Becoming a member is easy: Just let us know the University is part of your estate plan by completing and returning the Estate Intention Letter.
+Becoming a member is easy: Just let us know the University is part of your estate plan by completing and returning the Estate Intention Letter or completing the online form.

 Members are recognized in an online honor roll and receive special invitations to exclusive University, donor-only events and a beautifully engraved Southwestern gift.
 Most importantly, you will receive our profound appreciation and the knowledge that you will be helping the University you so love.